 - D-1.
-The PGP reviewed for this 401 Certification is the draft PGP developed by the Applicant, as described in the public notice dated April 3, 2007and in subsequent correspondence with the Applicant - D-2.
+The PGP reviewed for this 401 Certification is the PGP the Applicant submitted to DES on July 31, 2012. - D-2.
 The PGP is a federal permit, which requires water quality certification under Section 401 of the federal Clean Water Act. - D-3.
 Activities permitted under the PGP may result in a discharge and may cause permanent or temporary impacts to surface waters in New Hampshire. - D-4.
 The Applicant consulted private and public entities, including the DES Wetlands Bureau during the development of the PGP. - D-5.
 The PGP will be issued for projects that include dredge and fill of wetlands.
 DES Wetlands Bureau permitting process addresses dredge and fill impacts to jurisdictional wetlands.
 The 401 Certification decision relies, in part, on an approved permit from the DES Wetlands Bureau for the potential construction and post construction-related impacts to jurisdictional wetlands and other affected surface waters. - D-6.
 Projects that include dredge and fill of wetlands under the PGP may also include temporary or permanent impacts to surface hydrologic conditions, such as peak runoff.
-DES Alteration of Terrain permitting process addresses impacts to surface hydrological conditions.
+The DES Alteration of Terrain permitting process addresses impacts to surface hydrological conditions.
 The 401 Certification decision relies, in part, on an approved permit from the DES Alteration of Terrain Program for the potential construction and operation-related impacts to surface hydrology. - D-7.
-DES periodically reviews wetlands permit applications for projects included under the PGP to determine whether additional conditions or an individual 401 Certification application is necessary.
+DES periodically reviews wetlands permit applications for projects included under the PGP to determine whether additional conditions or an individual 401 Certification application is necessary. - D-8.
+Most projects included under the PGP, if conducted in accordance with the conditions of the PGP, DES Wetlands Permit, and DES Alteration of Terrain Permit, are not expected to cause or contribute to violations of water quality standards. - E. WATER QUALITY CERTIFICATION CONDITIONS - E-1.
+Construction or operation of all projects included under the PGP shall meet NH surface water quality standards.

-401 Certification 2007-003 May 30, 2007 Page 5 of 6
+401 Certification 2012-404P-002 August 2, 2012 Page 6 of 6